scline/docker-cacti/README.md

 ```

 ### Multi DB, Multi Node - cacti_multi.yml
 Likely used for large deployments or where multiple locations/datacenters are at play.
 One master server for settings and a single window into all monitoring while pollers in remote locations gather information and feed it back home.
-The limiting factor will be latancy or disk IO on the master database since pollers will write data directly to it when gathering snmp/scripts.
-RDD files dont appear to be stored on remote systems.
+The limiting factor will be latency or disk IO on the master database since pollers will write data directly to it when gathering SNMP/scripts.
+RDD files don't appear to be stored on remote systems.

 ![Alt text](https://github.com/scline/docker-cacti/blob/master/document_images/multi_host.png?raw=true "Multiple Hosts and DB")